-Recently, the SEA partnered with OCTP and the Regents to develop standards, curriculum, and certification tests for Elementary Math Specialists that target implementation of the math standards in elementary schools and for Gifted Education that target implementation of strategies to accelerate and differentiate learning experiences for gifted and talented students.
+Recently, the SEA partnered with OEQA, formerly OCTP and the Regents to develop standards, curriculum, and certification tests for Elementary Math Specialists that target implementation of the math standards in elementary schools and for Gifted Education that target implementation of strategies to accelerate and differentiate learning experiences for gifted and talented students.

 In 2013, the SEA established a role within the Office of Educator Effectiveness to serve as liaison between the SEA and institutions of higher education as well as between the SEA and Career and Technology Centers.
 This role has further enhanced the ongoing relationship between agencies and institutions and increased consistency and alignment of goals.
+In January 2015 a seamless transition has been made to the current Deputy Superintendent of Educator Effectiveness.